Chickenandrice/BlackJack-Optimizer/README.md

 ## Reflections:

 There definitely could be more improvements with writing the dealer and player classes as there were a lot of overlaps that could have been avoided if the Dealer Class was made a subclass of the player.
 A Hand Class could have also been implemented to simplify some of the code, and there could have been better organization between the interactions between the Dealer and Player classes.
 State classes could have been used to deal with logic regarding hitting, standing, and splitting.
 In addition, state classes could make it easier to add on more logic later on in the project, such as doubling down or surrendering.
+There could also be minor errors, that hasn't be address or found yet.